 This Code sets out the standards of care and support that are expected of tertiary education providers.
 View a video outlining what you can expect from the Code here.

 At each hall of residence, a range of staff are on hand in various residential and non-residential roles to make sure your stay is safe, secure, and happy.
-All halls employ residential assistants or residential tutors to be the first point of contact for students, acting in a supportive role and referring any concerns to the appropriate hall of residence staff or UC support as required.
-Residential assistants/tutors undertake an extensive training programme which includes Psychological First Aid, Drug and Alcohol training, Privacy, and Bystander (sexual safety) training organised by UC.
+All halls employ Residential Assistants/Taurima to be the first point of contact for students, acting in a supportive role and referring any concerns to the appropriate hall of residence staff or UC support team, as required.
+Residential Assistants/Taurima undertake an extensive training programme within each hall, as well as the following sessions organised by UC:

 Induction and Orientation